pi-kappa-devel/diseq/README.md

 flexible, as observations that correspond to large shortages/surpluses are treated the same with observations that correspond to small shortages/ surpluses.
-The deterministic adjustment model of the package replaces this binary separation rule with a quantitative one.
+The deterministic adjustment model of the package replaces this binary separation rule with a quantitative one (Fair and Jaffee 1972; Maddala and Nelson 1974).
 The magnitude of the price movements is analogous to the magnitude of deviations from the market-clearing condition.
 This model offers a flexible estimation alternative, with one extra degree of freedom in the estimation of price dynamics, that accounts for market forces that are in alignment with standard economic reasoning.
 By letting \(\gamma\) approach zero, the equilibrium model can be obtained as a limiting case of this model.

 \[
 \begin{equation}